 - The Crops from your Survival Garden need to be suitable for Long-Term Storage – Being able to preserve and store what you grow is critical after harvest, particularly over the non-growing season.
 While this is also an important factor in regular vegetable gardening, it can make the difference between eating and not eating in a survival situation.

 - Your Survival Garden Needs to be Self-Replenishing Year after Year – When you bring the first harvest in from your garden, the ability to replicate the process for the next growing season isn’t a nice to have, it’s an essential requirement.
 With this in mind, a survival garden needs to be planned around a core of plants from heirloom, non-hybrid varieties that will deliver in future growing seasons, reliably and consistently.
-Finding the best heirloom seeds is the key to this objective and presents some slightly different considerations to planting regular seed each year.
+Survival seeds are therefore a crucial component to a survival garden plan and finding the best heirloom seeds is the key to this objective and presents some slightly different considerations to planting conventional seeds each year.

 There are of course other factors you’ll want to consider when planting a survival garden such as the size of garden required (determined by the quantity of food your family needs and the yield of your crops), the location of your plot (to remain inconspicuous to would-be thieves), and the actual ability to save seeds as discussed above, using open-pollinated or heirloom varieties of plants whenever possible.